 As approved by the Advisor Council in July 2012, all schools competing on April 7-9, 2017 MUST stay at one of the official State Conference hotels.
 No other hotels are allowed.
 Commuting is NOT allowed.
 The hotel registration is separate from the State Conference registration and reservations are made on a separate form.
 The hotel charges are NOT included in the State Conference registration fee.

 State Conference Text Messages

 Please sign up using the codes below to receive important text messages at the State Conference.
-We are using Remind for these text messages.
+We will post more information in March.

 State-wide Food Sculpture Contest

 SkillsUSA supports community service activities and the State Officers are sponsoring a State-wide Food Sculpture Contest.
 Winning schools will be recognized at the Sunday Morning Awards Program.
 Detailed information about the State-wide Food Sculpture Contest is available on the Special Contest Page.

 Conference Pickup of Materials

 The lead advisor from each attending school will be given their conference materials upon registration on Friday at the SkillsUSA Michigan headquarters at the Registration Desk on the second floor of the Amway Grand Plaza Hotel.
 Conference registration starts on Friday at 12:00 pm.
 You will need to check-in before your students take the Leadership Test.